Add your promotional text...

 As for St. Louis, the Sisters of the Good Shepherd convent in South City closed in 1969, long before the extent of these systemic abuses became widely known.
 The reason given for the closure and ultimate sale of the property on Gravois @ Bamberger centered on it being a fire trap.
 This was a common reason given in the 1960's to shutter aging religious institutions that had become too expensive to maintain.

-At the time of the closure of the so-called House of the Good Shepherd (NOT to be confused with the Babe Ruth bordello of the same name) St. Louis was actually a key hub for the Sisters of the Good Shepherd in the United States.
+At the time of the closure of the so-called House of the Good Shepherd (NOT to be confused with the Babe Ruth bordello of the same name) St. Louis was a key hub for the Sisters of the Good Shepherd in the United States.
 The St. Louis Province was the mother ship for missions that stretched into the Far West.

 The order still exists today, albeit with a much smaller footprint, in Olivette.
 Its mission remains generally the same: To help troubled women and families.
 They just no longer incarcerate them.
 Worldwide, an estimated 30,000 women were forced into servitude at Magdalene Laundries.